dongmingh/v1Launcher/README.md

 + OrdererType: used for the orderer service type

 #driver_GenOpt.sh
-The script is used to create a docker-compose.yml and launch the network with specified number of peers, orderers, orderer type etc.
+The script is used to create a docker-compose.yml and launch the network with specified number of peers, orderers, orderer service type etc.

 ##Usage
     driver_GenOpt.sh [opt] [value]